zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     = 1 - \bm{T}(\bm{x}, \bm{v}, t)
     = \bm{O}(\bm{x}, \bm{v}, t).
 $$

-We will use this fact in just a moment.

 To shade our (non-emissive) medium, we must evaluate the [recursive in-scattering integral](http://www.pbr-book.org/3ed-2018/Light_Transport_II_Volume_Rendering/The_Equation_of_Transfer.html) along the ray: